 The secondary complications like hypercalcemia, HVS, bleeding diathesis, renal disease, immunosuppression, ophthalmic complications and pathologic skeletal fractures can be controlled by reducing the severity of the primary tumor mass.
 The treatments for secondary complications are usually short-term.

 Renal failure is often treated with aggressive fluid therapy in the short-term while in the long-term the aim is to maintain adequate hydration.
 Secondary urinary tract infections are common for which antimicrobial therapy is suggested.
-It is very important for the owner to ensure that his dog consumes sufficient amount of water.
-In some cases the owner has to learn how to administer fluid subcutaneously.
+It is very important for the owner to ensure that his dog consumes a sufficient amount of water.
+In some cases, the owner has to learn how to administer fluid subcutaneously.
 Regular follow-ups are a must.

 Treatments like bone marrow ablative therapy, marrow or stem cell rescue, thalidomide, bortezomib, arsenic trioxide, biphosphonates and several molecular targeting therapies are under the scope of research in veterinary literature.

 The prognosis is generally good if the tumor can be controlled at an initial stage.
 The median survival rate has been found to be 540 days.
 The development of hypercalcemia, proteinuria and extensive bone lysis indicate a guarded prognosis.
 Due to the complex nature of multiple myeloma, the long-term survival rate is usually poor.

 Solitary and Extramedullary Plasmacytic Tumors

-Cutaneous and oral extramedullary plasmacytomas are benign lesions which can be managed with local therapy.
+Cutaneous and oral extramedullary plasmacytomas are benign lesions that can be managed with local therapy.
 But the non-cutaneous tumors on the other hand are quite aggressive in nature.
 The most common metastatic sites for these tumors are the associated lymph nodes.

 Cutaneous plasmacytomas are benign growths measuring 1-2cm in diameter.
 Similarly, oral extramedullary plasmacytomas also follow a non-cancerous course and are devoid of any clinical signs.
 Gastrointestinal extramedullary plasmacytomas, however, produce symptoms unrelated to gastrointestinal involvement.
 The symptoms associated with colorectal plasmacytomas may include rectal bleeding, hematochezia (maroon stool), tenesmus (difficulty in defecating) and rectal prolapse (walls of the rectum protrude through the anus).
 Solitary osseous plasmacytoma is associated with pain and lameness.

 The diagnostic techniques may include tissue biopsy or fine-needle aspiration, PCR techniques, bone marrow aspiration, serum electrophoresis, skeletal survey radiographs and endoscopy.

 Cutaneous plasma cell tumors are amenable to surgery and hold a great deal of promise.
-For solitary osseous plasmacytoma, which results in unstable long bone fracture, or compression of vertebral body, surgery is recommended in combination with radiotherapy.
+For solitary osseous plasmacytoma, which results in unstable long bone fracture, or compression of the vertebral body, surgery is recommended in combination with radiotherapy.
 Solitary extramedullary plasmacytoma of the axial skeleton can be controlled in a similar way.
 Radiotherapy can be used as a palliative measure for bone pain.
 However, despite good local tumor control, dogs with osseous extramedullary plasmacytoma eventually develop systemic multiple myeloma.
-The disease may take very long time to metastasize.
+The disease may take a very long time to metastasize.
 So, unless that happens systemic treatment is not initiated.
 Restaging of the disease including bone marrow evaluation may be needed if there is any inkling of metastatic involvement.

-Prognosis – Tumors that are amenable to surgery like cutaneous and mucocutaneous plasmacytomas, extramedullary plasmacytoma of the alimentary tract and other abdominal organs like liver and uterus have a good prognosis.
+Tumors that are amenable to surgery like cutaneous and mucocutaneous plasmacytomas, extramedullary plasmacytoma of the alimentary tract and other abdominal organs like the liver and uterus have a good prognosis.
 According to studies, 9 dogs treated for colorectal plasmacytoma showed a median survival time of 15 months.
 Metastatic tumors generally develop from non-cutaneous locations.
 Therefore the site of the primary tumor plays an instrumental role in determining the prognosis.

 Thank you for utilizing our Canine Cancer Library.
-Please help us keep this ever evolving resource as current and informative as possible with a donation.
+Please help us keep this ever-evolving resource as current and informative as possible with a donation.

 Withrow and MacEwen’s Small Animal Clinical Oncology – Stephen J. Withrow, DVM, DACVIM (Oncology), Director, Animal Cancer Center Stuart Chair In Oncology, University Distinguished Professor, Colorado State University Fort Collins, Colorado; David M. Vail, DVM, DACVIM (Oncology), Professor of Oncology, Director of Clinical Research, School of Veterinary Medicine University of Wisconsin-Madison Madison, Wisconsin